 It’s useful to have your instructor or the person who trained you to drive with you: they can help you work on any problems the examiner notices, either to help you pass next time or if you want to keep learning after you pass your test.
 Having someone you know with you can also help you to stay calm during the test.

 Almost everyone gets nervous about their driving test: you’ve done months of preparation and you really want to pass.
 Here are some tips to help you.

 - It might sound obvious, but do not take your driving test until you’re ready.
-Lots of people fail the driving test just because they have not taken enough lessons to pass.
+Lots of people fail the driving test just because they've not taken enough lessons to pass.
 There’s no point in taking the driving test until your driving instructor says you’re ready.
 You’re likely to waste your time and money if you take it too soon.
 Do not worry if you think you should be making faster progress.
-On average, it takes people 45 hours of driving lessons and 22 hours of practice with relatives or friends to learn to drive.
+On average, it takes people 45 hours of driving lessons with 22 hours of practice with relatives or friends to learn to drive.

 To pass your test, you'll need to keep your nerves under control.
 Try these things to help

 - Do not book your test at a time when you know other stressful things are happening, such as school exams.

 - Make sure you get a few good nights of sleep before your test – you’ll feel more stressed if you’re tired.